 1969.
 4 mainframe hosts.
-US Dept of Defense employ Defense Contractors Bolt Beranek and Newman to build and provide ongoing support for the first computer packet-switching network running between the Stanford Research Institute at Menlo Park, 40 kms south of San Francisco, and the research departments at the Universities of Los Angeles (UCLA), Santa Barbara (UCSB) and Utah (UU).
+US Dept of Defense employ Defense Contractors Bolt Beranek and Newman to build and provide ongoing support for its first computer packet-switching network running between the Stanford Research Institute at Menlo Park, 44 kms south of San Francisco, and the research departments at the Universities of Los Angeles (UCLA), Santa Barbara (UCSB) and Utah (UU).
 The network is called the ARPANET - from the words Advanced Research Projects Agency.

 That same year, NASA landed on the moon twice with the Apollo 11 and Apollo 12....

 Click here for a moment by moment timeline of first trip, with photos, a major example of mankind's ingenuity when many work together.
 Click here for a "plain-text" explanation of the CM (Command Module) and its docking with the LM (Lunar Module) just after each launch.